ibm-datapower/datapower-tutorials/getting-started/start-with-docker.md

     configure; web-mgmt 0 9090 9090; write memory
     ```

 6. Hooray!
 You have completed the initial setup.
 Open a Web browser to `https://localhost:9090` and login to the Web GUI using the username `admin` and password `admin`.

 7. Make a note of the directories created when you run the container.
-These directories are mounted from the container file system, and any edits from your workstation are picked up immediately.
+These directories are mounted from the container file system, and any edits from your workstation are picked up when you restart the container.
 ```
 $ ls $PWD
 config	local